jonalling/New-Ionic-App-Template/Readme.md

 <script src="lib/d3/d3.js"></script>
 ```

-# Copy code from this repository
+# Copy code from one of these repositories
 #### /onePage_deviceMotion_d3/www/

 Clean single page app (with a settings page allotted for in UI-Router) including deviceMotion and d3 integration.